tikv/deep-dive-tikv/src/resource-scheduling/simulator.md

 The basic process about how PD Simulator works is as follows

-1. Once starting PD Simulator, it will create a driver and initialize a mocking TiKV cluster which is consist of nodes.
+1. When starting PD Simulator, it will create a driver and initialize a mocked TiKV cluster which consists of nodes.
 2. After PD is bootstrapped, it will start to run a timer.
 3. For each tick, the mocking TiKV cluster will execute some operations, such as executing Raft commands on the shared Raft engine or sending the heartbeat.
 And